microsoft/appcenter-sdk-apple/README.md

 ## 7. Troubleshooting

+* `Unable to find a specification for MobileCenter` error when using CocoaPods in your app?

+  If you are using Cocoapods to install Mobile Center in your app and run into an error with the message - `Unable to find a specification for MobileCenter`, run `pod repo update` in your terminal.
+It will sync the latest podspec files for you.
+Then try `pod install` which should install Mobile Center modules in your app.

 * How long to wait for crashes to appear on the portal?

   After restarting the app after the crash and with a working internet connection, the crash should appear on the portal within a few minutes.
 Note that the matching dSYM needs to be uploaded as well.